CRH plc – Annual report – 31 December 2020

 The right-of-use asset is initially measured at cost, which comprises the lease liability adjusted for any payments made at or before the commencement date, initial direct costs incurred, lease incentives received and an estimate of the cost to dismantle or restore the underlying asset or the site on which it is located at the end of the lease term.
 The right-of-use asset is depreciated over the lease term or, where a purchase option is reasonably certain to be exercised, over the useful economic life of the asset in line with depreciation rates for owned property, plant and equipment.
 The right-of-use asset is tested periodically for impairment if an impairment indicator is considered to exist.

-Regarding the comparatives, leases where the lessor retains substantially all the risks and rewards of ownership are classified as operating leases.
-Operating lease rentals are charged to the Consolidated Income Statement on a straight-line basis over the lease term.
+The Group adopted IFRS 16 using the modified retrospective approach on 1 January 2019.
+Accordingly, the comparative information for the year ended 31 December 2018 has not been restated and continues to be accounted for in accordance with the Group’s previous accounting policy under IAS 17 Leases.
+Under the previous accounting policy, leases where the lessor retained substantially all the risks and rewards of ownership were classified as operating leases.
+Operating lease rentals were charged to the Consolidated Income Statement on a straight-line basis over the lease term.

 A. IFRS 16 Leases disclosures